-What to Do When You’re NOT the Boss
+What to do when you’re NOT the boss

 Sure, if you’re in a position of power it may seem simple to make things right.
-But what happens when you’re just a good little worker bee, and you see these problematic behaviors farther up the corporate ladder?
+But what happens when you’re just a good little worker bee, and you see these problematic behaviors further up the corporate ladder?
 Do you just keep your head down and do as you’re told?
 Or do you try to fix things?
 If you see signs that your company is suffering from these common management issues, here’s what you should do.

-- Broaching the Topic
+- Broaching the topic

 - Start by documenting evidence that you can use to get management’s attention.
 You’re going to need to convince everyone that there’s an issue before you can start on a solution.

-- How to Provide Feedback Upstream (and not get fired)
+- How to provide feedback upstream (and not get fired)